-- Oranges: The potassium found in oranges helps to maintain blood pressure, while the pectin (a high source of water-soluble fibre found in the pith and pulp) collects the cholesterol from ingested food, reducing absorption.
+- Oranges: The potassium found in oranges helps to maintain blood pressure, while pectin (a high source of water-soluble fibre found in the pith and pulp) collects the cholesterol from ingested food, reducing absorption.
 Additionally, recent research indicates that citrus pectin aids in neutralising galectin-3, a protein that damages heart tissue.

 - Apples: Comparing apples to oranges may not be such a bad idea after all, as the former also contains pectin.
 Its fibre content also aids in removing cholesterol.
 With all of its benefits together, daily apple consumption can reduce LDL cholesterol by 40%.

-- Nuts: Although nuts have a high level of fat, it is primarily monounsaturated and helps lower LDL (bad) cholesterol and increase HDL (good) cholesterol.
+- Nuts: Although nuts have a high level of fat, it is primarily monounsaturated and helps lower LDL (bad) cholesterol and increases HDL (good) cholesterol.
 Nuts also contain essential vitamins and minerals, such as folic acid, niacin, vitamin B, and vitamin E – all of which aid in helping the heart.

 - Avocados: Similar to nuts, avocados are full of monounsaturated fats that help to reduce LDL cholesterol.
-The one downside is that avocados contain a high number of calories, so it’s best to consume in moderation.
+The one downside is that avocados contain a high number of calories, so it’s best to consume them in moderation.

-- Fish: Omega-3 fatty acids – often found in salmon, trout, and other cold water fish – work to simultaneously reduce triglycerides and raise HDL.
+- Fish: Omega-3 fatty acids – often found in salmon, trout, and other cold-water fish – work to simultaneously reduce triglycerides and raise HDL.
 Sardines, in particular, are said to provide the greatest number of Omega-3 fatty acids, compared to other cold-water fish.
 Note that the American Heart Association recommends two servings of fish at least twice a week.

 - Asparagus: Similar to berries and other fruits and vegetables, asparagus is full of free radical-neutralising antioxidants.
 It’s also a great source of vitamins A, C, E, and K, fibre, and beta-carotene.
 Just be sure not to overcook or boil it for too long, as this can compromise the nutritional content.